odennav/terraform-aws-vpc-kubespray/README.md

 Check IPv4 addresses in `inventory` file and input them in `bash-scripts/ipaddr-list.txt`

-Don't change format seen in .txt file, ip addresses will be read by bash scripts.
+Don't change format seen in `.txt` file, ip addresses will be read by the shell scripts.

 For security reasons, don't share your private ips.